ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 ---
 ## How useful are univariate regressions?
 Using a single regressor has very limited *practical* applications.
-Most regressions use several regressors to (1) achieve a better estimation and (2) obtain a more accurate intepretation of the $betas$.
+Most regressions use several regressors to (1) achieve a better estimation of the dependent variable and (2) obtain a more accurate intepretation of the $betas$.

 However, a univariate regression is very useful *pedagogically* because it offers a simple way to understand what a statistical software is doing behind the scenes when you run a regression.
 The most important lesson of this section is to understand what OLS is doing, and how is it doing it.